MUSICIAN, COMPOSER, PRODUCER, EDUCATOR

 “The main thing is the intention behind what you say musically; [that’s] the beauty.
 If you’re thinking something and you hit that note, the resonance of what you’re thinking actually goes through that note.
 It’s like a telephone frequency carrying your voice--literally.
 That’s the power.” – Marc Cary

-In a jazz world brimming with brilliant and adventurous pianists, Marc Cary stands apart by way of pedigree and design.
+In a jazz world brimming with brilliant and adventurous pianists, Marc Cary stands apart by way of pedigree and design as one of New York’s best jazz pianists.
 None of his prestigious peer group ever set the groove behind the drums in Washington DC go-go bands nor are any others graduates of both Betty Carter and Abbey Lincoln's daunting bandstand academies.
 Cary hails from a musically literate family--his mother is a cellist; his great grandmother was an ivory-tickler in silent movie houses back in that day who also rocked barrelhouse and stride duets with Eubie Blake.
 Ellington trumpeter Cootie Williams was a cousin of Cary's grandfather.

 Cary's Ellington education prepared him to take on the daunting Big Apple at the ripe age of 21.
 Besides Carter and Lincoln, the next decade of his life found him sharing stages and cultivating craft with Dizzy Gillespie, Arthur Taylor, Carlos Garnett, Jackie McLean, Wynton Marsalis and one more goddess-figure among jazz vocalists, Carmen McRae.
 His comfort with women bandleaders also made him a favorite accompanist among other modern chanteuses, notably Ndegeocello, Erykah Badu, Lauryn Hill and Ani Di Franco.

 Then there is Cary's Rhodes Ahead series--which his current Motéma recording indexes as Volume 2--the first of which on Jazzateria earned him the debut annual Billboard/BET ''Best New Jazz Artist'' award in 2000.
-What both volumes put on exhibit front and center is Cary's spectacular ability to interweave electronic textures into a fast-moving improvisational context, sacrificing none of his musical complexity in the bargain.
+What both volumes put on exhibit front and center is Cary's spectacular ability as a keyboardist and improviser to interweave electronic textures into a fast-moving improvisational context, sacrificing none of his musical complexity in the bargain.

 Cary was no stranger to electronic tinkering in his youth.
 A neighbor down the road owned a repair shop.
 Through time spent there soldering deconstructing gadgets Cary became what he describes as a 'self-taught electrician.'
 This early hands-on training made him proficient at re-wiring and re-programming some of his own sound gear later on.
 About electronic sound in general he has this to say: ''From the first time (and last) I stuck my finger in the wall socket, I have had a thirst for understanding electricity.
 Using analogue synthesizers and effects pedals on the Fender Rhodes, I learned how to manipulate electricity and create musical sounds.
 I became fascinated with how to build, transform and manipulate synthesizers and other electronic gear.
 From that fascination, I began to build and transform these instruments into more useful tools for me.
 I learned how to create everything from microphones to midi controllers, and manipulate household electronics to become musical tools.
 All of this fascination has worked its way deep into my musical sound, even my acoustic works.''